loading spinner

 For instance, pairing exercise—a dopamine-boosting activity—with an existing habit like your morning coffee can create a reward loop in the brain that makes the new habit stick.
 You can use Habit tracker app to track how your progress and make sure you are levelling up

-Conclusion - Good Dopamine vs Bad Dopamine:
+Conclusion: Good vs Bad Dopamine

 press start to begin